gate-sso/gate-wireguard/README.md

 ## Gate-WireGuard

-Gate-WireGuard is self sign up oauth enabled VPN server providing WireGuard as backend for client connections.
+Gate-WireGuard is self sign up oauth enabled VPN server providing WireGuard as backend for client connections. it's Web-UI and configuration management tool for wireguard server.
+It automatically reloads the configuration when new devices are added, and also provides a way to manage the devices.

 #### Installation